aaronpowell/aaronpowell.github.io/src/documents/posts/2015-02-06-writing-a-fsharp-type-provider.md

---- cson
+---
   title: "Writing a F# Type Provider"
-date: '2015-02-06'
+  date: "2015-02-06"
-tags: ['f#', 'fsharp']
+  tags:
+    - "f#"
+    - "fsharp"
-description: """A walkthrough of how to create a F# Type Provider.
+  description: "A walkthrough of how to create a F# Type Provider."
-"""
 ---

 I was recently asked to give a talk at the [Sydney F# User Group](http://www.meetup.com/fsharpsydney/) about [how to write a Type Provider](https://www.youtube.com/watch?v=sNmKKTq7UCc) (and other things).